kayracoskun/Flower_DPU/README.md

 # Flower_DPU
-Flower Classification for Deployment on Xili
+Flower Classification for Deployment on Xilinx Kria KV260